Categories

 You might have seen recent commercials stating “buzzed driving is drunk driving” or “one drink is all it takes to get a DUI.”
 But is this really the case?
 After all, can one drink actually impair someone to the point of being unable to drive?

-In this brief article, the DUI defense lawyers in Clearwater at Russo, Pelletier & Sullivan have some tips to help you avoid a DUI by understanding the legal limit and what types of factors may play a role.
+In this brief article, the DUI defense lawyers in Clearwater at The Law Office of Timothy Sullivan have some tips to help you avoid a DUI by understanding the legal limit and what types of factors may play a role.

 Blood Alcohol Content Factors